Macroscopic Stochastic Thermodynamics: Macroscopic limit

 which itself depends on the rate function.
 They can respectively be rewritten in terms of the Hamiltonian \eqref{hamiltonian}

 These expressions appear in \cite{gao2022revisit} for polynomial transition rates, but hold irrespective of the specific form of $r_\rho$.

-Equation \eqref{splitting_F} is an extension of the well-known ``orthogonal'' decomposition valid for diffusive dynamics \cite{Bertini2015Jun,zhou2016construction}.
-It expresses the nonlinear downhill motion of $\mathcal{x}(t)$ in the gradient of the Lyapunov function $I_\text{ss}$ superimposed to the circulation on its level sets with velocity $v_\text{ss}(\mathcal{x}(t))$.
+Equation \eqref{splitting_F} is an extension of the well-known ``orthogonal'' decomposition valid for {deterministic dynamical systems supplemented by weak Gaussian noise leading to diffusion processes. \cite{Bertini2015Jun,zhou2016construction}.
+This decomposition is here generalized to Markov jump processes, where the noise is Poissonian.} It expresses the nonlinear downhill motion of $\mathcal{x}(t)$ in the gradient of the Lyapunov function $I_\text{ss}$ superimposed to the circulation on its level sets with velocity $v_\text{ss}(\mathcal{x}(t))$.
 The major difference is that the mobility matrix $\mathcal{M}$ of diffusive dynamics is independent of the gradient of the rate function.

 To prove these properties, we first focus on the probability velocity $v_\text{ss}(c)$.
 It is orthogonal to the gradient of the quasi-potential $I_\text{ss}$ since

 thanks to the definition \eqref{velocity} and the stationary state condition \eqref{HJ0} \footnote{Stationarity of the microscopic stochastic dynamics should not be taken for stationarity of the macroscopic rate equation \eqref{macro_dcdt}.
 For example, a time-dependent attractor $\mathcal{x}^*(t)$, such as a stable limit cycle, corresponds to a stationary probability density $p_\text{ss}(c)$ with a rate function $I_\text{ss}$ that is zero on the set $\{\mathcal{x}^*(t)\}_{t=0}^{t_\mathrm{p}}$.}.
 Additionally, the probability velocity is divergence-free on the fixed points